Blasphemy: International Blasphemy Day

 International Blasphemy Day, observed annually on September 30, encourages individuals and groups to openly express criticism of religion and blasphemy laws.
 It was founded in 2009 by the Center for Inquiry.
 A student contacted the Center for Inquiry in Amherst, New York to present the idea, which CFI then supported.
 Ronald Lindsay, president and CEO of the Center for Inquiry, said, regarding Blasphemy Day, "[W]e think religious beliefs should be subject to examination and criticism just as political beliefs are, but we have a taboo on religion", in an interview with CNN.

 Events worldwide on the first annual Blasphemy Day in 2009 included an art exhibit in Washington, D.C., and a free speech festival in Los Angeles.

 Removal of blasphemy laws by several nations

 Other countries have removed bans on blasphemy.
 France did so in 1881 (this did not extend to Alsace-Moselle region, then part of Germany, after it joined France) to allow freedom of religion and freedom of the press.
 Blasphemy was abolished or repealed in Sweden in 1970, England and Wales in 2008, Norway with Acts in 2009 and 2015, the Netherlands in 2014, Iceland in 2015, France for its Alsace-Moselle region in 2016, Malta in 2016, Denmark in 2017, Canada in 2018, New Zealand in 2019, and Ireland in 2020.

+Countries in Northern Europe, like Sweden, removed blasphemy laws in the 20th century.
+As a result, problems arose in Scandinavia and governments reinstated certain laws and regulations.
+Certain instances of book burning occurred as well.
+Many instances of hate speech are being tried under blasphemy laws, especially in books and religious ideas.
+Denmark as also fully reinstated blasphemy laws on various book publications.